tric/trick2018/13-kinaba/remarks.markdown

 The warning messages themselves should be self-descriptive on where are the points.
-If they were not clear enough, perhaps it's a signal for possible candidates of improvign the warning messages :).
+If they were not clear enough, perhaps it's a signal for possible candidates of improving the warning messages :).